acisops/acis_thermal_check/doc/source/test_suite.rst

 ++++++++++++++++

-Violations tests set up a thermal model run which is guaranteed to violate thermal limits, often by setting those limits lower than their real values.
+Violations tests set up a thermal model run which is guaranteed to violate thermal limits, often by setting those limits in such a way as to force a violation.
 It then checks that the violations which occur are the expected ones, including the start and stop times for the violations, the maximum or minimum temperatures for the violations, and (in the case of the focal plane model) the obsids.
 The "gold standard" answers for these tests are stored in a JSON file.

 The Model Specification for Tests
 +++++++++++++++++++++++++++++++++